code-pan/ansible-pean/README.md

-# Installs wixed infrustructure in a single server
+# Installs nodejs app infrustructure in a single server

 ## Requirements
 install ansible in local machine.